tflori/orm/docs/entityDefinition.md

 ```

 To make this example work you need to have a table `user` with columns `id`, `username` and `name`.
 And maybe that is
 different in your system.
-In further description we show how to setup differnt table name, column names and column
+In further description we show how to setup differnt table name, column names, column
-aliases.
+aliases and identifier.

+This orm library also handles relations.
+To configure relations check the documentation term Relations.

 ### Table name